xieyuheng/summer.php/NOTE.md

 Type hint and implicit conversion, such as "Route Model Binding".

 Xie: We should never use this in our code base.

+Relationship between models, such as `belongsTo`,
+- get getter of the field for free